lemay-ai/lazyTextPredict/README.md

 # This will return the class's index based on how the order it appears in your input labels.
 ```
 This will train and test each of the models show you their performance (loss rate, f1 score, training time, computing resources required etc.) and let you classify your own text.

+The models are currently hard-coded, i.e. you can only choose between transformer and count-vectorizer models, but watch this space!

 Once you have determined which model is best for your application you can do a more in-depth training on the model of your choice.
 This can be done by calling a new instance of the LTP class and running a focused training: